Quantum Spacetime Phenomenology: Other Areas of UV Quantum-Spacetime Phenomenology

 It should be stressed that this test theory necessarily violates CPT symmetry whenever $\delta \!
 H \neq 0$.
 Additional CPT violating features may be introduced in the ordinary-quantum-mechanics Hamiltonian $H$, by allowing for differences in masses and/or differences in widths between particles and antiparticles.
-Therefore this test theory is an example of framework that could be used in a phenomenology looking simultaneously both for departures from CPT symmetry of types admissible within ordinary quantum mechanics ad for departures from CPT symmetry that require going beyond quantum mechanics (by allowing for decoherence).
+Therefore this test theory is an example of framework that could be used in a phenomenology looking simultaneously both for departures from CPT symmetry of types admissible within ordinary quantum mechanics and for departures from CPT symmetry that require going beyond quantum mechanics (by allowing for decoherence).
 And it is noteworthy that the two types of CPT violation (within and beyond quantum mechanics) can be distinguished experimentally.

-For what concerns more directly decoherence various characterizations of the effects of this test theory have been provided, and in particular a valuable description of how significant the decoherence effects are (depending on the values given to $\alpha , \beta , \gamma$) is found looking at how the rate of kaon decay into a pair of pions, $R_{2 \pi}$, evolves as a function of time.
+Concerning more directly decoherence various characterizations of the effects of this test theory have been provided, and in particular a valuable description of how significant the decoherence effects are (depending on the values given to $\alpha$, $\beta$, $\gamma$) is found looking at how the rate of kaon decay into a pair of pions, $R_{2 \pi}$, evolves as a function of time.
 This time evolution will in general take the form

 where the indices $S,L,I$ stand respectively for short-lived, long-lived, interference, and the combination $\zeta \equiv 1 - C_I/\sqrt{C_S C_L}$ provides a good phenomenological characterization of the amount of decoherence induced in the system~\cite{nickCPTshort}.